 When a child is born out of wedlock, the mother is the only natural legal guardian of the child.
 The Father must go to court to establish his rights.
 He can also register with the putative father registry to help secure or his intentions of asserting paternity.
 He does still have some legal rights...Read more »

 If you strongly believe your child is in danger, then you may want to reach out to the Florida Department of Children and Families for help.
 You make a report to the phone number 1-800-96ABUSE.
-Getting DCF involved can be good or bad and you need to independently waive those options and see what's...Read more »
+Getting DCF involved can be good or bad and you need to independently waive those options and see...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.